alanmitchell/bmon-install/README.md

 ## Installation Procedure

 * Have an SMTP server available for use in Django.
+* Point the Domain Name to the IP of the installation server.
 * Ensure a non-root user is available and initiate the install process while logged in as that user.
 * Apt update & upgrade